Pressed-Solutions/wp-job-manager-customized-applications/readme.md

 #Installation Instructions
 1. Install both plugins.
+1. Copy the `templates/application-form.php` file to the `/wp-content/plugins/wp-job-manager-applications/templates/` folder, replacing the existing file.
+Without this step, the Ninja Form content will not be displayed.
+1. Copy the `inc/wp-job-manager-applications-functions.php` file to `/wp-content/plugins/wp-job-manager-applications/includes/` folder, replacing the existing file.
+Without this step, custom question responses will not be shown.
+1. Copy the `template/job-applications.php` file to the `/wp-content/plugins/wp-job-manager/applications/templates/` folder, replacing the existing file.
+Without this step, you will be unable to filter the dashboard by whether or not applicants entered answers in the custom questions.

+#Usage Instructions
-2. Create a Ninja form for each job application that needs customized application fields; make sure to name it descriptively so you can choose it from a list easily.
+1. Create a Ninja form for each job application that needs customized application fields; make sure to name it descriptively so you can choose it from a list easily.
 You only need to create the custom question fields; the Job Manager Applications plugin will ask for their name, email address, cover letter, and resume.
-3. Create the job posting and choose the Ninja form from the dropdown list on the right-hand side of the page.
+1. Create the job posting and choose the Ninja form from the dropdown list on the right-hand side of the page.
-4. Copy the `templates/application-form.php` to the `/wp-content/plugins/wp-job-manager-applications/templates/` folder, replacing the existing file.
-Without this step, the Ninja Form content will not be displayed.

-#ToDo
-As of now, this plugin relies on the Ninja Form submission always being the post ID immediately preceding the WPJB application; in a high-use situation, this may not always be the case.
-See [commit f01c5d](https://github.com/macbookandrew/wp-job-manager-customized-applications/commit/f01c5d903c9a8bfc0b687777283dcddb835bdccc) for the first steps towards a better implementation.